vamseeachanta/digitalmodel/docs/pkg_ansys/aqwa/_aqwa_running.md

 "C:\Program Files\ANSYS Inc\v222\aqwa\bin\winx64\aqwa.exe" /STD I:\B1516\rev2\master\LIBR_NE

 **** MODELLING WARNING **** WHEN AQWA IS *NOT* RUN FROM WORKBENCH, ONLY 2 PARAMETERS (RESOLUTION) ARE ALLOWED ON THE
                              SEAG CARD.
-DEFAULT VALUES HAVE BEEN USED FOR THE GRID SIZE.
+DEFAULT VALUES HAVE BEEN USED FOR THE GRID SIZE
  ----------------------------------------------------------------------------------------------------------------------

 **** INPUT DATA ERROR **** FAILED TO OPEN HYDRODYNAMIC DATA.
 PLEASE CHECK SPELLING